tobnie/human_planning_horizon/README.md

 ## Plots

 Plots are located in ``analysis/imgs/``. **Since I have made a lot of changes to the way data is saved or loaded, not every method for creating plots may work as expected and might need some fixes or tweaks**.

+# Remarks to Subject Data

+The data of subject ``NI07LU`` is not complete, since the experiment crashed.